 Midwifery care supports pregnancy and birth as a normal, physiologic process.
 The midwives at Holy Family work closely to support, encourage, and empower women to achieve their desired pregnancy and birth experience with minimal intervention, unless medically necessary.

 CAN I TRANSFER CARE TO HOLY FAMILY LATER IN MY PREGNANCY?

-The decision to accept late to care transfers is ultimately up to the midwife and will largely depend on your medical history and if you have been receiving prenatal care elsewhere.
-If you think you would like to transfer your care to Holy Family, we recommend that you stop by the office for an orientation/tour and a chance to ask any further questions you may have.
-After you have done this, or if you already know that this is the place for you, you can call the office at 956-969-2538 and make an appointment.
+Yes, however, the sooner you transfer, the better we can get to know you and your family!
+Acceptance of transfer is evaluated on an individual basis and will largely depend on your medical history and if you have been receiving prenatal care elsewhere.
+If you think you would like to transfer your care to Holy Family, we recommend that you call the office to set up an orientation and a chance to ask any further questions you may have.
+After we have completed an orientation and have determined you are an appropriate candidate for out of hospital birth, you will be scheduled for your first appointment.
 If you are transferring care we will need to have a copy of your medical records (ultrasounds, blood work, and office notes) from your current health care provider.